 Everyday operations of Connecticut Food Bank are overseen by President & Chief Executive Officer Nancy L. Carrington, who has served the food bank for 28 years.
 The Board of Directors, made up of dedicated community members from the fields of finance, law, business, fundraising, public relations, human resources, warehousing and the food industry, have enabled and encouraged growth and forward thinking at Connecticut Food Bank.

-A dedicated staff of more than 50 ensures that Connecticut Food Bank continues to fulfill the mission of alleviating hunger.
+A dedicated staff of more than 50 ensures that Connecticut Food Bank continues to fulfill the mission of providing nutritious food to people in need.

 Partnerships and Subsidiaries